KarchinLab/open-cravat-modules-karchinlab/annotators/vest/vest.md

 A machine learning method that predicts the functional significance of missense mutations based on the probability that they are pathogenic.
 Precomputed across the entire exome for rapid annotation.

+VEST scores in OpenCRAVAT are pre-computed only available for missense variants.
+For indel scoring please use [cravat.us](https://cravat.us).

 ![Screenshot](vest_screenshot_1.png)
 <br />